nilqed/IPyXt/README.md

 ## Notes
 Magic name:

-If one prefers another name for the %sympyprt magic, change the global variable _magic in the code below.
+If one prefers another name for the `%sympyprt magic`, change the global variable `_magic` in the code below.

 if the `latex` method is used all the png images are stored in the user's temp directory.
 The LaTeX source and aux files will be cleared